 The European Maritime and Fisheries Fund (EMFF) helps the fisheries sector to adapt to more sustainable methods.

-As of 1 January 2015, fishermen will have to land their entire catch.
+Since 2015 fishermen have to land their entire catch.
 Unwanted bycatch, referred to as discards, may not be thrown back into the sea.
 Most discards are unsellable, undersized fish or fish for which the fisherman has no quota.
 Nearly all discarded fish die.
 The landing obligation aims to put an end to this waste.
 Better fishing gear and better vessels can reduce bycatch significantly.
 Once landed, bycatch can be processed into fishmeal, for instance.
 Undersized fish may not be sold to consumers.

 Rules for aquaculture (fish farming)